-In the family of Latin languages, Galician-Portuguese may be the mother, as it is part of most of European languages.
+In the family of Latin languages, Galician-Portuguese may be the mother, as it is a part of most other European languages.

-Portuguese is a language spoken in Europe, South America, and even Africa.
+Portuguese is a language spoken in Europe, South America, Africa, and even Asia.
 Learning Portuguese to travel is a great reason to study as you will be able to interact with vastly different cultures in very different parts of the world.

 The Portuguese language will mean you can travel across 5 continents.

-What could be better than traveling from your Portuguese textbook to the country of Portugal, where you will be immersed in the culture, architecture, and gastronomy of Magellan.
+What could be better than making the trip from your Portuguese textbook to the country itself?
+When you arrive, you will be immersed in the culture, architecture, and gastronomy of the country of Ferdinand Magellan.

-From Lisbon to Porto or from Cascais to Sintra, you will improve your Portuguese language skills by rubbing shoulders with the natives of Portugal.
-Simply by basking in the southern Sun of Europe, one can quickly improve his or her Portuguese oral comprehension on his or her way to one of the numerous UNESCO sites nearby…
+From Lisbon to Porto, Cascais to Sintra, you will improve your Portuguese language skills by rubbing shoulders with the natives of Portugal.
+Simply by basking in the southern European sun, you can quickly improve your Portuguese listening comprehension on your way to one of the country’s numerous UNESCO sites…

 You better bet Brazil is a place to visit if you are learning Portuguese!
 Don’t believe us?

-As the 5th largest country in the world, Brazil has nothing to envy to its Latin American neighbors, and even less Portugal.
+As the 5th largest country in the world, Brazil has so much to offer its visitors.

-There are highly touristy places in Brazil, such as:
+There are world famous tourist sites in Brazil, such as:

-To a lesser extent, other former Portuguese colonies such as Cape Verde, Guinea Bissau, or Mozambique – where Portuguese remains the official language or one of the official languages – may offer opportunities, particularly in the humanitarian sector.
+To a lesser extent, other former Portuguese colonies such as Cape Verde, Guinea Bissau, or Mozambique – where Portuguese remains an official language – may offer opportunities, particularly in the humanitarian sector.

 Portugal is a seafaring country, its history is closely linked to maritime exploration.

-Whether it’s via evening classes, summer school, or free Portuguese courses online, learning Portuguese is also an opportunity to discover the origin of this Latin language.
+Whether it’s via evening classes, summer school, or free Portuguese courses online, learning Portuguese is also an opportunity to discover the origins of this Latin language.

 The history of the Portuguese language is an interesting one.
 Formerly influenced by Roman colonists, Portuguese has probably evolved – in phonetic, etymological, and lexical terms – from a more popular Latin.

-Moreover, it was the colonial empire of the most powerful people and to learn Portuguese allows us to discover this often forgotten phase of the history of Portugal:
+Moreover, it was the colonial empire of the most powerful people at the time, and by learning Portuguese, we can discover this often forgotten phase in the history of Portugal:

-Finally, historically, the Portuguese are a migrant people, so it is not surprising to find people of Portuguese origin in all fields and in several countries of the world.
+Finally, historically, the Portuguese are a migrant people, so it is not surprising to find people of Portuguese origin in many different countries throughout the world.
 Let’s list them:

-A language might constrain you to not be able to do the kind of work that you want.
+Not knowing a language might constrain you to not being able to do the kind of work that you want to do.

 Apart from learning it for its beauty, Portuguese is important professionally, too.
 There are specific jobs for Portuguese speakers, and learning the language will open up possibilities to live in Portugal or Brazil.

 To speak Portuguese is an important part of being able to work for these hotels.
-You can then easily get a VISA if you have a good grasp on the language.
+If you need a VISA, your chances will increase if you have a good grasp on the language.
 English will also be a really important asset if you are looking to work in Portugal.

-Several choices are available to the Portuguese speakers, such as:
+Several choices are available to Portuguese speakers, such as:

-Note that whatever you choose, it will be necessary to speak, write, and understand Portuguese in its Brazilian, Angolan, and Cape Verdean version.
+Note that whatever you choose, it will be necessary to speak, write, and understand Portuguese in its Brazilian, Angolan, and Cape Verdean versions.

 If you are looking to perfect your language skills, a trip to Portugal is essential.